kwameasantenkrumah/alx-system_engineering-devops/0x00-shell_basics/README.md

-A script that displays current directory contents that is long format,with user and group IDs displayed numerically and hidden files (starting with .).
+A script that creates a directory named my_first_directory in the /tmp/ directory.